faizaakabli/project-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# My first project with React the hangman's game

-## Available Scripts
+## Fist step

 In the project directory, you can run: